ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 ### BLAS routines take many, unencapsulated arguments

-Neither the C nor the Fortran binding of the BLAS gives users a way to encapsulate a matrix or vector in a single data structure.
+The `extern "C"` version of the BLAS interface violates C++ Core Guidelines I.23 and I.24.
+Its functions take a large number of function arguments, and put together unrelated parameters of the same type.
+A big reason for this is that neither the C nor the Fortran binding of the BLAS gives users a way to encapsulate a matrix or vector in a single data structure.
 The four BLAS routines for matrix-matrix multiply all have the following form:

 ```
 xGEMM(TRANSA, TRANSB, M, N, K, ALPHA, A, LDA, B, LDB, BETA, C, LDC)
 ```

 where the initial x is one of S, D, C, or Z, depending on the matrix element type.
 The arguments have the following types: